Logo

 Carl Menger's son, Karl Menger, was a mathematician who taught for many years at Illinois Institute of Technology.

-In 1867 Carl Menger began a study of political economy which culminated in 1871 with the publication of his Principles of Economics, thus becoming the father of the Austrian School of economic thought.
+In 1867, Carl Menger began a study of political economy which culminated in 1871 with the publication of his Principles of Economics, thus becoming the father of the Austrian school of economics.

 In 1872 Carl Menger was enrolled into the law faculty at the University of Vienna and spent the next several years teaching finance and political economy both in seminars and lectures to a growing number of students.